MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-azure-event-hub.md

    >[!div class="mx-imgBorder"]
    >![Specify Azure Storage Account options.][IMG08]

-1. When you have specified the options listed above, select **Review + create** to create your storage account.
+1. When you've specified the options listed above, select **Review + create** to create your storage account.

 1. Review the specifications and select **Create**.
 The deployment will take several minutes.